 - Rent Control / Increase Limitations.
 New Hampshire state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, New Hampshire landlords must provide 30 days notice from next rent due date.
+For month-to-month tenancies or for tenants without leases, New Hampshire landlords must provide 30 days’ notice from next rent due date.

 - Late Rent Fees.
-There is no legislation for bounced check fees in New Hampshire.
+There is no legislation for late rent fees in New Hampshire.

 When Can a Landlord Increase Rent?

-A New Hampshire landlord may not increase rent during the term of the lease.
-A landlord may increase rent on an “at-will” tenant so long as the appropriate notice is provided.
+A New Hampshire landlord may not increase rent during the term of the lease, unless the lease specifically allows the landlord to do so.
+A landlord may increase rent on an “at-will” tenant if an appropriate notice is provided.

-It is also illegal for a New Hampshire landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a New Hampshire landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 New Hampshire has no limit to how much a landlord may increase rent.